 Sustainability education prepares people to cope with, manage and shape social, economic and ecological conditions characterised by change, uncertainty, risk and complexity.
 Teaching our students about this has the greatest societal impact.
 Materiality is a concept or convention within auditing relating to the importance/significance of something.

 In this context, it assists in identifying the material aspects of this University, i.e. what from our operations has the greatest societal impacts.
 The assessment of what is material is a matter of professional judgment and we have utilised the wisdom of the sustainability committee to help set and identify these over a series of workshops.
 Here's an example workshop.

 This is the analysis of the risks and opportunities.
 Communicating and articulating about our purpose, key activities, direct and indirect sustainability activities with key stakeholders is very important.
-See our listing of key stakeholders and lead responsibilities.
+See our log of interested parties.

 The multiple award-winning University and local authority library and history centre The Hive is a BREEAM outstanding building and part of the University's estate.
 Learn more about this most impressive sustainable building and the services which operate from it by watching this video about how it was designed and built, and the reactions of the many users of this wonderful facility.

 *The Community Hub is no longer located in the Hive